Featured snippets are an important part of SEO.

 Table

-This type of featured snippet contains a table with information, such as data or prices.
+This type contains a table with information, such as data or prices.

 For example, see the result for the query “revenue of largest companies in the world“: